-1.7.1 This SA is being published for comment as part of the statutory consultation process alongside the Nuneaton and Bedworth Borough Council - Publication Document.
+1.7.1 This SA is being published for comment as part of the statutory consultation process alongside the Nuneaton and Bedworth Borough Council - Publication Plan incorporating Main Modifications.
 The consultation methods and bodies (included the three statutory environmental consultation bodies set out in the SEA Regulations (namely Natural England, Environment Agency and English Heritage).
 If you have any comments on this report please respond to: